samarthasthan/e-commerce/README.md

 ## Contribution Guidelines

 Contributions to the project are encouraged!
 Whether you're interested in adding new features, fixing bugs, or improving documentation, please feel free to submit pull requests.
 Make sure to follow the contribution guidelines outlined in `CONTRIBUTING.md`.

+As a junior developer in a learning phase, there may be areas where I'm making mistakes or could use improvements.
+If you find any such areas, I encourage you to correct them by creating pull requests.
+Your support and guidance are appreciated.

 ## Contact